Have a read on below at some quick stats and facts on the San Francisco 49ers to get you started:

 For more details on the next San Francisco 49ers game, check above on the page, we include all the details there.

 Where did the San Francisco 49ers finish the season?

-The 49ers finished first in the National Football Conference West in the 2019 NFL season.
+The San Francisco 49ers finished last in the NFC West and 10th in the NFC.

 How many games did the San Francisco 49ers win?

-The San Francisco 49ers won 13 games in the 2019 NFL season.
+The San Francisco 49ers won six games in the 2020 NFL season.